United Way Names 2021-2022 Campaign Chairs

-For more information, please call United Way of Lee, Hendry, Glades, and Okeechobee at (239) 433-2000 or visit UnitedWayLee.org
+For more information, please call United Way of Lee, Hendry, and Glades at (239) 433-2000 or visit UnitedWayLee.org

 All money raised in the United Way Campaign stays in the local community to help support the local human service network.
 United Way partner agencies and initiatives like Alvin A. Dubin Alzheimer’s Resource Center, Child Care of Southwest Florida, The Salvation Army, Bonita Springs Assistance, Lighthouse of Southwest Florida, Mission United, and United Way 211 serve a diverse range of needs in our community such as nurturing children and youth, strengthening families, and meeting critical needs such as helping the elderly and disabled live independently, and empowering communities by bringing health and human services to neighborhoods.

 In addition to supporting 96 Partner Agency and over 260 programs, in 2020 United Way provided:

 - $1.97 million dollars for child-care scholarships, allowing families to get back to work.